BCghadmin/mkdocs-bc/docs/relitems/relitems_index.en.md

 ![][8]

 Changing the quantity of the main item also changes the quantity on the related product line.

+When creating a sales order by copying a document, it is necessary to enable the Copy Attached Lines marker in the Copy Sales Document window so that related products from the source document are included.

+![][13]

 Using related products on sales return orders works the same way as on sales orders.